marcoparello/CTF-Writeups/DownUnderCTF-2024/forensics/Babys-First-Forensics.md

 ![](../images/babys-first-forensics-part-2.png)

+From this packet, the host belonging to the ip address `172.16.17.135` is using `Nikto 2.1.6`.
 Nikto is a web vulnerability scanner that scans webservers for vulnerabilities.
 So, based off the challenge description, I submitted `DUCTF{Nikto_2.1.6}`, and solved the challenge.